bagder/http3-explained/en/README.md

 ## Author

-This book is created and the work is started by [Daniel Stenberg](https://daniel.haxx.se/).
+This book was started by [Daniel Stenberg](https://daniel.haxx.se/).
 Daniel is the founder and lead developer of [curl](https://curl.haxx.se/), the world's most widely used HTTP client software.
 Daniel has worked with and on HTTP and internet protocols for over two decades and is the author of [http2 explained](https://daniel.haxx.se/http2/).

 ## Home